hu-macsy/geographer/README.md

 Geographer requires some custom additions to Lama for faster redistributions in distributed memory.
 Please clone [our fork](https://github.com/kit-parco/lama), then compile and install the branch `looz-dmemo`.

-After installing Lama and cloning this repository, enter the directory of this repository and call `cmake . -DSCAI_DIR=<path/to/lama>`, where `<path/to/lama>` is your Lama installation directory.
+After installing Lama and cloning this repository, enter the directory of this repository and call `cmake src -DSCAI_DIR=<path/to/lama>`, where `<path/to/lama>` is your Lama installation directory.

 ## Usage